'Life continues,' says Brazil's Bolsonaro after negative coronavirus test

 In a stern address to the nation on Thursday evening, Bolsonaro asked his supporters to call off marches planned for the weekend in order to avoid spreading the disease.

-Brazil has confirmed 98 cases of the coronavirus, according to the Ministry of Health.
+Brazil has confirmed 98 cases of the coronavirus, the Ministry of Health said on Thursday.

-Fox News and a local Brazilian newspaper earlier reported Bolsonaro’s initial test for coronavirus was positive.
+Fox News and a local Brazilian newspaper earlier reported Bolsonaro’s initial test for coronavirus came back positive.

 “He tested negative full stop,” Bolsonaro’s son Eduardo later told Fox News.
 He did not directly answer a question as to whether a first test was positive.

+Trump said on Thursday he was “not concerned” about having come into contact with Wajngarten.

-Trump told reporters on Friday he would likely be tested “fairly soon” but denied this was related to his contact with Wajngarten, beside whom he was photographed at Mar-a-Lago.
+The U.S. president will not be tested, the White House said, despite his contact with Wajngarten, beside whom he was photographed at a dinner at Mar-a-Lago.

-“There was somebody that they say has it.
-I have no idea who he is, but I take pictures and it lasts for literally seconds,” he said.

-“I did sit with the president (Bolsonaro) for probably two hours, but he’s tested negative, so that’s good.”

-Reporting by Débora Moreira in Rio de Janeiro, Gabriela Mello in Sao Paulo and Lisa Lambert in Washington; Writing by Stephen Eisenhammer; Editing by Dan Grebler, Rosalba O'Brien and Daniel Wallis
+Reporting by Débora Moreira in Rio de Janeiro, Gabriela Mello in Sao Paulo and Lisa Lambert in Washington, writing by Stephen Eisenhammer; Editing by Dan Grebler and Rosalba O'Brien